i502Club/OS_Square/readme.md

 5. Select currency code that is relevant to your Square account.
 Presently there is support for USD, CAD, AUD, GBP, EUR, JPY.
-The EUR currency is only supported for France and Ireland.
+The EUR currency is only supported for France, Ireland and Spain.

  ![OS_Square supported currency flags](assets/images/flags_292X40.png#flags)